Here are the most popular New Year’s Resolutions in 2023 - NewsBreak

 Here are the most popular New Year’s Resolutions in 2023

 ROCHESTER, N.Y. ( WROC ) — Eat better.
 Exercise more.
 Save money.
-The most popular goals Americans set in the new year tend not to come as much of a surprise.
+The most popular goals Americans set in the new year don’t come as much of a surprise.

 With the start of a new year comes the perfect opportunity to launch new habits.
-And while some may not stick, there’s no harm in trying!New year, higher rent; Portlanders worried about substantial rent hikes
+And while some may not stick, there’s no harm in trying!Close

 Need some inspiration?
 See the most popular New Year’s resolutions below, according to a survey conducted by Statista.com.
 Respondents were able to pick multiple goals, meaning the total percentage is higher than 100%.